FIIT-TEAM8/team_documentation/docs/modules/API server/flask server.md

   * python -m venv .\venv
   * .\venv\Scripts\activate
   * pip install -r requirements.txt
+  * create .env file inside the root of the directory

+The .env file should contain all environmental variables that are being read by Flask.
+You can check our [docker-compose.yml](https://github.com/FIIT-TEAM8/service_infrastructure/blob/main/docker-compose.yml) file inside our service_infrastructure repository for env files that are being read by Flask, open those env files and simply copy-paste the variables to your local .env file.
+You can change the contents of these variables to point to a development environment running on your machine.

 The entrypoint for this project is in the **app.py** file in the root of this repository.
 The rest of the code is inside the **api** folder.
 This also contains multiple versions of our API.
 Each version contains **api_settings.py** folder containing settings varables for configuration, as well as required environment variables.